huwmiles/TechincalAssessment/README.md

 - All end times are after their corresponding start time.
 - Each play lasts at most a few hours.
 - All of the plays happen within one calendar month.

+## Test Data Generator

+This project also includes capability to generate sample data in the form of a JSON file.